mitjarobic/ddd-commerce-example/README.md

-A php ddd commerce example used in a Laravel project with doctrine ORM.
+A php ddd commerce example used in a Laravel project with Doctrine ORM.